adam-ard/organic-markdown/README.md

 ln -s omd.py omd
 ```

-so that you can run organic markdown `omd` without the .py
+so that you can run organic markdown (`omd`) without the .py
 extention.
-Finally, add the organic-markdown directory to your path.
+Finally, add the `organic-markdown` directory to your
+PATH variable.

+# Simple example